dkarthe/Now-Use-Me/_posts/2017-09-30-10-how-to-use-portrait-lighting.md

 ---
 layout: post
-title: Apple iPhone 8 Plus: How to use Portrait Lighting
+title: "Apple iPhone 8 Plus: How to use Portrait Lighting"
+tag:
+   - jekyll
 hero: https://unsplash.com/collections/165911
 overlay: red
 published: true

 ---

 Apple made Portrait effect a mainstream feature last year with the launch of the iPhone 7 Plus.
 This year with the iPhone 8 Plus (and the iPhone X), Apple is taking things to the next level with a feature it calls Portrait Lighting.